 From pre-conference considerations to during and after the conference – we’ve got you covered.

-The cornerstone of any attempt to PR video games at GDC is to find out if the media you want will be there.
+The cornerstone of any games industry event PR strategy is to find out if the media you want will be there.

-The good news is that GDC issues a media list with full details of the media that are going to be there.
+The good news is that a lot of these games industry shows issue a media list with full details of the media that are going to be there.

 Here comes the bad news.